MadsHornbeck/react-form/docs/API.md

 Basic

-- initialValue - The value the input will initially have.
+- defaultValue - The value the input will initially have.
 Updating this will not update the value of the field, to achieve this use the `meta.setValue` on the input object.
 - validate - `(value) => error | void` - A function or array of functions that